SigNoz/signoz/README.md

 [![MIT](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)

 # SigNoz
 SigNoz is an opensource observability platform.
-SigNoz uses distributed tracing to gain visibility into your systems and powers data using [Kafka](https://kafka.apache.org/) (to handle high ingestion rate and backpressure) and [Apache Druid](https://druid.apache.org/) (Apache Druid is a high performance real-time analytics database), both proven in industry to handle scale.
+SigNoz uses distributed tracing to gain visibility into your systems and powers data using [Kafka](https://kafka.apache.org/) (to handle high ingestion rate and backpressure) and [Apache Druid](https://druid.apache.org/) (Apache Druid is a high performance real-time analytics database), both proven in the industry to handle scale.

 ![SigNoz Feature](https://signoz.io/img/readme_feature1.jpg)